andymeneely/project-spider-monkey/README.md

 Let's make a game the open source way.
 Let's submit it to [TheGameCrafter.com's "The Survival Challenge" contest](https://www.thegamecrafter.com/contests/the-survival-challenge).
 Due Nov 30 2015.

-**Project status**.
-August 30 2015.
-This is a brand new "sketch" of a game that I've put together over the last two months or so.
-It's currently been playtested about a dozen times by three different people, and went through a lot of iterations.
-I think it shows great potential, and seems like a neat candidate for an open source game.
-Today I'm posting it on GitHub for the first time.

 And no, Project Spider Monkey is not the name of the game.
 We can decide on the name as a team.

 # Get the Game